nargesn4/classmate/README.md

 Download the following extension:
 Pymakr

-How do install micropython on the esp32
+How to install micropython on the esp32
 ```
 # Download esptool
 git clone https://github.com/espressif/esptool.git -b v2.8